Open-Climate-Resilience-Policies/OCRP/_policies/biodiversity-corridors-rewilding.md

 * **Cools the Street:** Metal roofs get hot; green roofs stay cool.

 **Real-World Example:**
 * **Utrecht, Netherlands:** The city transformed over 300 bus stops into [**"Bee Stops"**](https://www.utrecht.nl/city-of-utrecht/green-roofed-bus-shelters-in-utrecht) with green roofs.
-The project saved the local bee population and is paid for by the advertising company that manages the stops, costing the city nothing.
+The program is maintained by the advertising company that manages the shelters under its contract, avoiding direct city operating costs.